Tips for Implementing Lean Practices in Your Cannabis Grow

 According to IBM, the average factory generates 1TB of production data every day.
 While plant floor data has long been used for process control, teams across the organization are increasingly utilizing information to enhance product quality, cut waste, predict maintenance needs, avoid downtime, and provide consumers with new services and products.
 But collecting data isn’t the end of the story.
 The data won’t benefit you unless you put it to use.

+One of the key principles of lean is to use data to drive decisions.
+This means collecting data on your processes and using that data to identify areas for improvement.
 The process starts by asking the right questions.
 Identify the points in your process that could benefit from analysis.
 For example, you could track the time it takes to complete each step in your process and use that data to identify bottlenecks or areas where you can streamline your processes.

 While data holds great potential to aid business process improvement, it’s important to be able to gather the right data, from the right source, when you need it.
 Manual documentation and processes make it difficult to be able to pull data quickly with reliable information.